The data exists. it just doesn't reach the decision.

-The models are running.
-And yet most of it stays where nobody looks.
+The warehouse is full.
+Dashboards live, models running.
+Most of it stays where nobody looks.

-The cost was never in producing the data, it was in the distance between the data and the decision.
+The cost was never producing the data.
+It's the distance to the decision.
+Data consumption closes it.

 Once your model is in production, Matr gives you four ways to consume predictions: